mila-iqia/slurm-queue-time-pred/docs/0_Data.md

 <br><br>
 We find that with the logarithmic transformation (bottom graph), the distribution approximates more to a normal distribution.
 We chose log10 transformation for its ease of interpretation, but we could have chosen any other base without affecting the optimal solution.
 The MSE would have simply been scaled by a constant factor.
 <br><br>
-We have also chosen to standardize all the input variables, so that the values ​​are under the same scale.
-The motivation for this is to have a more stable optimization problem, which is different from our motivation to transform the variable to be predicted.
+We have also chosen to standardize all the features, so that the values ​​are under the same scale.
+The motivation for this is to have a more stable optimization problem, which is different from our motivation to transform the output variable.
 To show this transformation, we represent below the distribution of <i>eligible_time</i>.
 This plot represents the distribution of this feature without transformation and with a standard normalization, so that the mean of the values is 0 and the variance is 1.
 <br><br>
 <div align="center">
   <table>